natalie-kate/date-night/README.md

     (c) Opened new repository and clicked green Gitpod button to create a workspace in Gitpod for editing.

  - ### Github pages
-    I deployed my project to Gihub pages by:
+    I deployed my project to Github pages by:

     (a) Logged in to Github and opened my [repository](https://github.com/natalie-kate/date-night)<br>
     (b) From here clicked settings, see picture below and selected pages.